-NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED 30 JUNE 2012
+NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED 30 JUNE 2013

-Reference Title Summary Application date of standard Future impact on the Group Application date for Group AASB 2010-8 Deferred Tax: Recovery of Underlying Assets - Amendments to IAS 12 These amendments clarify the tax base of the investment property measured using the fair value model in accordance with AASB140 Investment Property is based on the premise that the carrying amount will be recovered entirely through sale rather than through use.
-1 January 2012 The Group currently uses a tax base on the premise that the carrying amount will be recovered entirely through sale hence not expected to have an impact.
-1 July 2012 AASB 9 AASB 9 Financial Instruments The revised Standard introduces a number of changes to the accounting for financial assets, the most significant of which are: - Financial assets that are debt instruments will be classified based on (1) the objective of the entity's business model for managing the financial assets; (2) the characteristics of the contractual cash flows. - Allows an irrevocable election on initial recognition to present gains and losses on investments in equity instruments that are not held for trading in other comprehensive income.
-Dividends in respect of these investments that are a return on investment can be recognised in profit or loss and there is no impairment or recycling on disposal of the instrument. - Financial assets can be designated and measured at fair value through profit or loss at initial recognition if doing so eliminates or significantly reduces a measurement or recognition inconsistency that would arise from measuring assets or liabilities, or recognising the gains and losses on them, on different bases.
-1 January 2015 The Group currently holds certain investments as "available for sale" which are expected to be reclassified to "fair value" on adoption of the new Standard.
-These investments will continue to be held at fair value, however the gains or losses arising from the change in fair value which are currently recognised as a separate component of equity will be booked to the Income Statement.
-If the new Standard had been applied in the current year, profit before tax for the year ended 30 June 2012 would have been reduced by \$7.2m.
-1 July 2015 AASB 11 AASB 9 Joint Arrangements AASB 11 uses the principle of control in AASB 10 to define joint control, and therefore the determination of whether joint control exists may change.
+Reference Title Summary Application date of standard Future impact on the Group Application date for Group AASB 11 AASB 11 Joint Arrangements AASB 11 uses the principle of control in AASB 10 to define joint control, and therefore the determination of whether joint control exists may change.
 In addition it removes the option to account for jointly controlled entities (JCEs) using proportionate consolidation.
 Instead, accounting for a joint arrangement is dependent on the nature of the rights and obligations arising from the arrangement.
 Joint operations that give the venturers a right to the underlying assets and obligations themselves is accounted for by recognising the share of those assets and obligations.
 Joint ventures that give the venturers a right to the net assets is accounted for using the equity method.
 1 January 2013 The Group currently accounts for its Investment in Joint Ventures using the equity method and does not apply proportionate consolidation.
 As such, the new Standard is not expected to have an impact.
-1 July 2013
+1 July 2013 AASB 119 AASB 119 Employee Benefits The main change introduced by this standard is to revise the accounting for defined benefit plans.
+The amendment removes the options for accounting for the liability, and requires that the liabilities arising from such plans is recognised in full with actuarial gains and losses being recognised in other comprehensive income.
+It also revised the method of calculating the return on plan assets.
+1 January 2013 The Group currently recognises the defined benefit plan asset or liability on the Statement of Financial Position.
+The impact of the revised method of calculating the return on plan assets is not expected to be significant.
+1 July 2013 AASB 9 AASB 9 Financial Instruments The revised Standard introduces a number of changes to the accounting for financial assets, the most significant of which are: - Financial assets that are debt instruments will be classified based on (1) the objective of the entity's business model for managing the financial assets; (2) the characteristics of the contractual cash flows. - Allows an irrevocable election on initial recognition to present gains and losses on investments in equity instruments that are not held for trading in other comprehensive income.
+Dividends in respect of these investments that are a return on investment can be recognised in profit or loss and there is no impairment or recycling on disposal of the instrument. - Financial assets can be designated and measured at fair value through profit or loss at initial recognition if doing so eliminates or significantly reduces a measurement or recognition inconsistency that would arise from measuring assets or liabilities, or recognising the gains and losses on them, on different bases.
+1 January 2015 The Group currently holds certain investments as "available for sale" which are expected to be reclassified to "fair value" on adoption of the new Standard.
+These investments will continue to be held at fair value; however the gains or losses arising from the change in fair value which are currently recognised as a separate component of equity will be booked to the Income Statement.
+If the new Standard had been applied in the current year, profit before tax for the year ended 30 June 2013 would have been increased by \$34.0m.
+1 July 2015